Family allowance to the amount of €3.5 bn for 1 754 854 children

 Expenditure on the childcare benefit totalled €1.2 bn in 2018.
-According to the Federal Chancellery, of the 121 206 beneficiaries of childcare benefit in December 2018, 4% were men.
+According to the Federal Chancellery, of the 115 085 beneficiaries of childcare benefit in December 2019, 4% were men.
 Most of the men do receive childcare benefit shorter than women.
 Therefore, the share of men in one reference month is rather low.
-Considering all child care benefits completed at a specific date, the share of fathers involved is 19% and even 31% for the income related childcare benefit (births before 28.02.2017) according a tabulation of the Federal Chancellery (as at February 2018).
-Entitlement to childcare benefit is not linked to employment, which means that housewives and househusbands (16%), self-employed persons (2%), students and farmers (each 1%) are also entitled to it.
-In 2018 about 6% of recipients were single parents or low-income families who received an allowance on childcare benefit.
+Considering all child care benefits completed at a specific date, the share of fathers involved is 19% and even 31% for the income related childcare benefit (births before 18.02.2017) according a tabulation of the Federal Ministry of Labour, Family and Youth (as at July 2020).
+In 2019 about 7% of recipients were single parents or low-income families who received an allowance on childcare benefit.

 The childcare benefit has been newly regulated as per 1st March 2017.
 Since then just the individually defined childcare benefit account and the income related childcare benefit exist.